DesktopMan/simple-csv/README.md

 ## Usage

-Put the files from the _include_ directory in your project and include _simple_csv.hpp_.
+Put the files from the _include_ directory in your project and include _scsv.hpp_.
 See below for basic usage examples.

 ## Dependencies